briverse17/kbrd-ctrl/README.md

 Control your keyboard programmatically

+---

 Use cases:

-    Your (laptop) physical keyboard has been broken: circuit damage after dropping (the real reason why this repo turned up)
+> Your (laptop) physical keyboard has been broken: circuit damage after dropping (the real reason why this repo turned up)

-Usages:
+Usage:

-    TODO
+0. TODO

 Installation:

-    TODO
+0. TODO

 ---